clearlinux/clear-linux-documentation/source/guides/maintenance/fix-broken-install.rst

    :ref:`Learn more about how swupd works <swupd-guide>`.

 #.
-After the process is complete, unmount the boot and root partitions:
+After the process is complete, unmount the root partition:

    .. code-block:: bash

-      sudo umount /mnt/boot
       sudo umount /mnt

 #.
 Reboot the system, remove the live desktop USB drive,